Ron "Bumblefoot" Thal: Personal life

 Thal is Jewish.
 He married his wife, a veterinarian named Jennifer, on May 4, 1996.
 Thal's father, who suffered from Alzheimer's disease, died on December 3, 2013.

 Thal is involved with multiple charities, including being on the board of directors of the MS Research Foundation, a non-profit organization that raises money for multiple sclerosis research.
 Thal has also teamed up with CaJohns Fiery Foods to release a brand of hot sauces, with proceeds going to women's health organizations.
-Other charities Thal is involved with include the Wildlife Trust of India and Operation Smile, among others.
+Other charities Thal is involved with include the Wildlife Trust of India and Operation Smile.

 In 1993, to supplement his income, Thal taught photography and music part-time at schools.
 In 2002, Thal was a part-time adjunct professor at SUNY Purchase College, teaching music production until 2004.

 In 2005, Thal started working out after he noticed his health was deteriorating from overworking, losing 80 lbs (36 kg).
 In June 2011, Thal was involved in a car accident that totaled his car.
 Thal suffered severe injuries, stating in a 2012 interview "I was brain damaged for about a month, I couldn't speak right, I couldn't raise my arms.
 I went to physical therapy" and that "I'm not recovering, and I probably never will."
 In constant pain from his injuries, Thal had to combine over-the-counter drugs and pain killers with alcohol and steroids in order to tour.
 In late 2011, Thal chose to tour instead of take time off to heal in order "keep Guns N' Roses alive", later stating the decision resulted in him having nerve damage in both arms in addition to chronic pain 'for the rest of [his] life'.
-In a 2013 interview, Thal mentioned attempting suicide by drinking himself to death while on tour in 2011, stating "when you torture yourself for a year - post traumatic stress is a real thing, and to have been completely disassociated and becoming very reckless and destructive - getting past that was a really tough time".
+In a 2013 interview, Thal mentioned attempting suicide by drinking himself to death while on tour in 2011, stating "when you torture yourself for a year—post traumatic stress is a real thing, and to have been completely disassociated and becoming very reckless and destructive—getting past that was a really tough time".
 Thal changed his diet in order to cope with the chronic pain, stating "Food did what medicine couldn't.
 And I realized that food is the best medicine.
 When you eat the right things for your body, it'll make more of a difference than any medication could ever do."

 Thal revealed in late 2014 that he had a cancerous tumor that was found and surgically removed in January 2014.

-Thal lists his favorite musical artists as Kiss, Aerosmith, The Beatles, Queen, Led Zeppelin, Stevie Wonder, Four Tops, Engelbert Humperdinck, Nirvana, Tom Jones, Frédéric Chopin, Pyotr Ilyich Tchaikovsky, Iron Maiden, Busta Rhymes, Thank You Scientist & Tom Jobim, along with the genre of Lounge music.
+Thal lists his favorite musical artists as Rush, Kiss, Aerosmith, The Beatles, Queen, Led Zeppelin, Stevie Wonder, Four Tops, Engelbert Humperdinck, Nirvana, Tom Jones, Frédéric Chopin, Pyotr Ilyich Tchaikovsky, Iron Maiden, Busta Rhymes, Thank You Scientist and Tom Jobim, along with the genre of lounge music.
 Thal also noted Bowie, Iron Maiden, Stevie Wonder, Guns N' Roses, George Harrison and Manowar as influences on his solo material.